 Mr. Hussain Sultan resigned from his position as the chairman and director of Jura effective November 12, 2015.
 Mr. Sultan stepped down from the Jura board to devote more time to his other business interests.
-He has been with Jura since February 2013.
 On December 14, 2015, Mr. Timothy M. Elliott was appointed as the chairman of Jura.
-Mr. Elliott has served Jura as a director since 2007.
+Subsequent to the resignation of Mr. Sultan, the committees of the Board were reconstituted to their current composition.